Instituto Nacional de Estudios Históricos de la Revolución Mexicana

-The Instituto Nacional de Estudios Históricos de la Revolución Mexicana (National Institute of Historical Studies on the Mexican Revolution; INEHRM) is a research institute of the Mexican Secretariat of Public Education (Secretaría de Educación Pública), dedicated to studying the Mexican Revolution (1910–1920).
+The Instituto Nacional de Estudios Históricos de las Revoluciones de México (National Institute of Historical Studies on Mexico's Revolutions; INEHRM) is a research institute of the federal Secretariat of Public Education (Secretaría de Educación Pública), dedicated to studying the Mexican Revolution (1910–1920).

+It was founded in 1953 as the Instituto Nacional de Estudios Históricos de la Revolución Mexicana (National Institute of Historical Studies on the Mexican Revolution) and acquired its current name in 2006.

-Pedro Salmerón Sanginés, director-general of the institute from 2013, resigned on September 21, 2019, citing right-wing opposition.
-He has been replaced by Felipe Arturo Ávila Espinosa, who has a bachelor's degree in sociology from the Universidad Nacional Autónoma de México and a doctorate in history from the Colegio de México.
+Pedro Salmerón Sanginés, director-general of the institute from 2013, resigned on 21 September 2019, citing right-wing opposition.
+He was replaced by Felipe Arturo Ávila Espinosa, who has a bachelor's degree in sociology from the Universidad Nacional Autónoma de México and a doctorate in history from the Colegio de México.